memgraph/docs/cypher-manual/clauses/remove.md

 ## 1. Removing a property

-The `REMOVE` clause can be used to remove a property from a node or relationship.
+The `REMOVE` clause can be used to remove a property from a node or relationship:

 ```cypher
 MATCH (n:Country { name: 'United Kingdom' })